fantianwen/laalaz13E/README.md

 - [ ] CUDA specific version using cuDNN or cuBLAS.
 - [ ] AMD specific version using MIOpen/ROCm.

+- [ ] autoFight after traing for a Loop to verify whether current weight is stronger than the perious one.
+- [ ] to set bash params in the autoFight scripts.
+- [ ] put auto training in the super-pc in school.

 # Related links

 * Status page of the distributed effort: